fawdywahyu18/study_cases_monetary_economics/results study case 3.md

 3. Answer Number 1 poin c: 2.334

 ## Number 2
 a.
-Answer Number 2 poin a :current upper limit = 5.5; current lower limit = 5.25; and funds_rate = 5.33; the eff is inside target
+Answer Number 2 poin a :current upper limit = 5.5; current lower limit = 5.25; and funds_rate = 5.33; the eff is inside target.
 b.
-Answer Number 2 poin b: The last time Fed miss the target (over the target) = 2019-09-17 00:00:00; The Fed miss by 0.05 %
+Answer Number 2 poin b: The last time Fed miss the target (over the target) = 2019-09-17 00:00:00; The Fed miss by 0.05 %.

 Reason for poin b answer:
 Source from the official website of Fed: https://www.federalreserve.gov/econres/notes/feds-notes/what-happened-in-money-markets-in-september-2019-20200227.html